 You may be physically active and still be insulin resistant.
 This is not a contradiction; it is a reflection of the complex interplay between exercise modality, nutrition, recovery, and your individual physiology.

-However, the localized muscular benefits of a workout can be easily overwhelmed by systemic lifestyle factors.
+That said, these benefits of a workout can be easily overwhelmed by systemic lifestyle factors.
 These include:

 Chronic caloric surplus: Particularly when driven by refined carbohydrates and fructose, which aggressively promote fat accumulation in the liver.